 The idea had been to sell the house and move.
 They had planned to move not just homes, but countries.
 Costa Rica made the closest contestant for their new place of residence, but the more they researched, the more the reputation of the large expat community there put them off.

 “You know, when I was in Panama,” her mom began, “in hostels sharing dorm rooms with people half my age, I felt more comfortable then anywhere in the world.
 Regardless of age or background, we were all travelers and we laughed together, cooked together and were all friends.
 I’ve never really fit into any niche in life.
 The only place I feel like I truly belong is with travelers.
 There’s a mindset with them that you don’t find anywhere else.
 Abroad and with backpacks, it becomes not about what you have or what you do, it becomes about curiosity and learning about life around you.
 I appreciate that.
 I could really see myself enjoying the traveler crowd.
 I’ve never fit in with people who just want to talk about their kids and play tennis every weekend.

 So, pray about it, would you?
 Do you think you would be willing to give up settling down somewhere and just backpack the world instead?
 We would be able to visit Israel and just go country to country staying in hostels and meeting people.
 What do you think?”

 Life was getting static, too safe, too boring.
-The option of wasting away in college classes that didn’t teach her much but cost an arm and a leg terrified her.
+The option of wasting away in college classes that didn’t teach so much, but cost an arm and a leg didn’t seem right for her.
 She’d rather keep reading books and taking classes online.
 She didn’t need a home to do those things, and what better classroom than the world?

 “Yeah, okay.
 I’m willing,” was the reply.
 She was characteristically firm but timid when she spoke.
 She’d give a simple answer, but once decided, stood behind her words.